oxfordfun/speciation/README.md

 6. xenopi - Sample is a mixture of reads from 2 mycobacterial species complexes (M. avium and M. simiae), contaminated with Streptococcus gordonii.
 * Warnings raised: sample is mixed-mycobacterial; sample contains reads from multiple species; top family classification is mycobacterial but this is not consistent with top genus or species classifications.
-* Failure at Kraken: no.
+* Failure at Kraken: yes.
 * Call Mykrobe: no.

 7. kansasii - Sample is non-tuberculosis mycobacteria (M. kansasii) contaminated with c.
 70% Bacillus paralicheniformis.